Disabled Facilities Grant

 - Tax Credit for those on low income

-Adaptations for the benefit of children and young persons (up to and including 18 years old) may receive a 100% grant.
+Adaptations for the benefit of children and young persons (up to and including 18 years old) you are not means tested.

 We may place a charge on the adapted property of owner occupiers where the grant exceeds £5,000.
-The charge is limited to a maximum of £10,000 and will only be effective if the property is sold within ten years from completion of the works.
-The charge is discretionary and will be determined on a ‘case-by-case basis’ reflecting the ‘individual circumstances of each applicant’ at the time of sale with issues of hardship etc taken into account
+The charge is limited to a maximum of £10,000 and will only be effective if the property is sold within five years from completion of the works.
+The charge is discretionary and will be determined on a ‘case-by-case basis’ reflecting the ‘individual circumstances of each applicant’ at the time of sale with issues of hardship etc taken into account, repayment of the grant

 What types of work are covered by the scheme?